notvictorl/notvictorl.github.io/content/fpga/quant.md

 	dmd-->md-->so
 ```

-However, much of the sub-functions that make up this pipeline can be optimized by FPGAs.
+However, much of the sub-functions that make up this pipeline can be accelerated by FPGAs.

 ```mermaid
 ---